Local dominance unveils clusters in networks

 In addition, the number of communities detected by LS is also closer to the ground truth, see Table \ref{tab:net-F1}.
 For example, for the Zachary Karate Club network, Louvain detects four communities, while LS detects two, which is consistent with reality.
-As usually more potential centers can be detected in real networks, see Fig. \textbf{S6}, and might correspond to meaningful multiscale structure.
-As for the Polblogs network, where LS finds three instead of two communities, and there is debate whether three groups should be considered as the ground truth (i.e., apart from liberal and conservative, there is a neutral community) \cite{adamic2005political}.
+As usually more potential centers can be detected in real networks, see Supplementary Fig. 6, and might correspond to meaningful multiscale structure.
+As for the Polblogs network, where LS finds three instead of two communities indicated by current labeling, and there is debate whether three groups should be considered as the ground truth (i.e., apart from liberal and conservative, there is a neutral community) \cite{adamic2005political}.
 This partially explains why the LS does not work that well on this example.
 This also reflects the importance and difficulty of obtaining ground-truth labels, if there are any \cite{peel2017ground}.
 Although the evaluation of the classification performance of an algorithm with a ground truth is standard practice \cite{hric2014truth}, establishing the ground truth for community assignment usually require detailed survey, which can be difficult for very large networks \cite{hric2014truth,newman2016structure}, and is usually regarded as distinct from metadata available \cite{newman2016structure,peel2017ground}.
-The choice(s) of the ground truth(s) are crucial and there might be ``alternative'' ground truth that emerge from unsupervised clustering analysis and are validated a posteriori.
+The choice(s) of the ground truth(s) \changeII{is} crucial and there might be ``alternative'' ground truth that emerge from unsupervised clustering analysis and are validated a posteriori.